What Age Should I Bring My Child?

 There are many fun children’s books that playfully illustrate the importance of dental health.
-Easy to follow narratives are used.
+Easy-to-follow narratives are used.
 The bad guys are the plaque.
 The good guys are the child of course with their brushing.
-The pediatric dentist and their tools are the ultimate weapon that only the best child can access.
+The pediatric dentist and their tools are the ultimate weapons that only the best child can access.

 Alpharetta Public Library

 10 Park Plz

 Johns Creek, GA 30005

 2820 Old Atlanta Rd